 It’s still big, but not as heavy and a little more ergonomic.
 It has kept the comfortability as they have used the same buttons and shoulder buttons, but just in a slightly more compact layout compared to its bigger ONEXPLAYER AMD brother.

 It still packs a bloody big punch too, allowing you to get up to 60FPS from AAA games on this device.
-Take a look at this if you’re like the look of ONEXPLAYER’s and want something that costs a little less than the larger version.
+Take a look at this if you on the market for one of the best gaming PCs for beginners, in handheld format.

 AYA Neo is a company that is attempting to be the “Apple” of handheld gaming PC’s.
 They have sleek marketing, a very modern looking device and a CEO that likes to keep active across social media by building in public.